xldavidestrada/digitalgarden/content/index.md

 title: Welcome to my Digital Garden
 ---

-This site is where I will be my interests, ideas, and projects that inspire me.
+This site is where I will be sharing my interests, ideas, and projects that inspire me.

 Whether you're here to connect, collaborate, or just browse, welcome!